Cortina Savage: History

 Uren started out as a tuner and race driver, winning the 1959 British Saloon Car Champion as a privateer driving a Ford Zephyr Mark 2.
 He later managed the Ford Works team before joining John Willment's race team, which initially operated as the Willment Racing Division of the parent John Willment Automobiles (JWA) organisation, and later as Race Proved by Willment.
 The first racing win ever by a Cortina was taken by a Willment Cortina Mk1 that came from the back of the pack to win its debut outing.
 Uren was involved with the development of Willment's "Super Sprint" and "Sprint GT" Mk1 Cortinas, and his own company continued to produce the Sprint GT model after Willment's departure.

 In 1966 John Willment left to establish J.W.
-Automotive Engineering (JWAE).
+Automotive Engineering.
 Partnering with John Wyer, this new company took over construction of the Ford GT40 from Ford Advanced Vehicles, as well as the racing operation.
 In 1967 Uren established Race Proved Performance and Racing Equipment Ltd. By the early 1970s most advertising referred to Jeff Uren Ltd.

 Original development of the Cortina Savage was done based on Mk1 Cortinas.
 Some sources claim that as many as six Mk1 Cortina Savages were built, and that some still exist.
 The provenance of these cars, and the type of engines powering them, are unconfirmed.
 The first car generally recognised as having received the "Savage" treatment was the Mk2 Cortina.
 Conversions of Cortina Mk3s, Mk4s and even a one-off Mk5 followed.
 A Cortina Savage could be had as a two door or four door saloon, or an estate car.